IOTechSystems/xrt-examples/DeviceServices/ethernet-ip/README.md

 For more information about the Device Service please review the [EtherNet/IP Device Service](https://docs.iotechsys.com/edge-xrt20/device-service-components/ethernet-ip-device-service-component.html) documentation.

-Note: If connecting to the EtherNet/IP docker simulator change the NetworkInterface driver option docker0 otherwise set it to the name of the network interface used on your host to communicate with EtherNet/IP devices on your local network
+*Note if connecting to the EtherNet/IP docker simulator change the NetworkInterface driver option docker0 otherwise set it to the name of the network interface used on your host to communicate with EtherNet/IP devices on your local network.*

 ## Getting Started